acs-pa/pa-lab/tutorial/cpp/cpp.md

   * Compiler flags:
     * always use `-std=c++17`
     * never use optimizations flags (the purpose of this class is to find the solution with the best complexity)
-  * It's `encouraged` to use `using namespace std` ([stackoverflow/using-namespace-std](https://stackoverflow.com/questions/1452721/why-is-using-namespace-std-considered-bad-practice)) instead of specifing `std::` everywhere.
+  * It's `encouraged` to use `using namespace std` ([stackoverflow/using-namespace-std](https://stackoverflow.com/questions/1452721/why-is-using-namespace-std-considered-bad-practice)) instead of specifing `` everywhere.
 This tutorial we'll use the second approach.
   * Always use the provided skeleton for the laboratory.

 ---